Chuka massacre: The massacre

-Two Mau-Mau fighters that were recently captured were brought by the soldiers to act as "guides" to assist to reveal hideouts.
+Two captured Mau-Mau fighters were brought by the soldiers to act as guides to reveal hideouts.
 When they were questioned, neither were willing to provide information.
-Major Gerald Griffiths and his two junior officers interrogated the men, and when the first prisoner seemed unwilling to co-operate, Griffiths ordered that a hole be made in his ear with a bayonet.
+Major Gerald Griffiths and his two junior officers interrogated the detainees, and when the first prisoner seemed unwilling to co-operate, Griffiths ordered that a hole be made in his ear with a bayonet.
 A string was passed through the gaping wound, to be used as a tether over the next four days.
 The second prisoner also proved uncooperative.
 His ear was amputated on Griffiths' orders, and he was then summarily shot dead.
-Griffiths would later claim he had been shot whilst trying to escape.
+Griffiths would later claim he had been shot while trying to escape.

 Over the next two days, the KAR platoons flushed out a number of Mau Mau fighters who were caught by the Home Guard stationed at the forest edge.
 Then, in the early afternoon of 17 June, a patrol of ten men led by an African warrant officer moved out of the forest and into the surrounding farmland.
 It came across twelve members of the Home Guard gathered at a farmhouse.
 For reasons that have never become clear, the twelve men were ordered to lie face down, and were badly beaten.
-Two of the victims were sent to fetch food for the soldiers – and subsequently made their escape – while the remaining ten were escorted into the forest by the KAR patrol.
+Two of the victims were sent to fetch food for the soldiers and made their escape while the remaining ten were escorted into the forest by the KAR patrol.
 They reached the soldiers' camp around 4 pm and made to lie face down in a line.
 At sunset, they were shot where they lay, at close range and in cold blood.

 The following morning, 18 June, the warrant officer led his patrol along the forest edge, close to the settlement of Karege.
 Again it encountered and interrogated a group of Home Guards.
 The soldiers pillaged food gardens in Karege and shot a farmer before escorting their captives into the forest.
 African witnesses saw a British officer with the patrol.
 Early that afternoon, the captives – nine men and one child – were executed in a clearing near a small coffee farm at the forest edge.
 Soldiers cut off the hands of six of the victims and tucked these into their packs before returning to camp.
 The final killing occurred between 2 and 3 am the next day, when the surviving guide, still tethered by his ear, was shot, allegedly while trying to escape.
-At dawn, the soldiers broke camp, heading back to B Company's headquarters at Nyeri, leaving the body of their dead guide where it lay.
+At dawn, the soldiers broke camp, heading back to B Company's headquarters at Nyeri, leaving the body of their dead guide.